chargehound/chargehound-slate/source/includes/_standalone.md

 ## Creating a dispute

-You will need to create a dispute in Chargehound when you recieve a notification from your payment processor.
+You will need to create a dispute in Chargehound when you receive a notification from your payment processor.

 > Definition: